shaderLABS/shaderBOT/README.md

 npm run dev
 ```

-This will transpile the TypeScript files and run the server using [nodemon](https://www.npmjs.com/package/nodemon).
+This will transpile the TypeScript files, run the server and watch for changes.
 You can also manually transpile the TypeScript files with `npm run build` and then run the server using `npm run start`.

 ### PM2 (production)